nanssssssss/cse15l-lab-reports/lab2.md

 ### 2. The absolute path to the public key for your SSH key for logging into `ieng6` ###
 ![Image](public.png)

 I first logged into the secure server `ieng6` and navigated to the `.ssh` directory.
-Then, using the generated keys from `ssh-keygen`, I verified the paths to my private and public keys on the local server.
+Then, using the generated keys from `ssh-keygen,` I verified the path to my public keys on the local server that gets stored in my `authorized-keys` file.

 ### 3. A terminal interaction where you log into your `ieng6` account without being asked for a password. ###
 ![Image](nopassword.png)